 If you’re looking for an interactive indoor activity for the whole family, look no further than the Game Show Challenge.
 If you’ve ever dreamt of participating in a game show, here you can make that dream a reality.
 The Game Show Challenge is a live, one-hour interactive game show led by a real host.
 Each group participates in four or more game show rounds.
 There are nine different game show rounds to choose from, including spinning a wheel to solve word puzzles, competing in hilarious relays, dropping chips from twelve feet in the air, and more.
 This is the perfect fun indoor activity for families.

 Another great way to beat the summer heat is to visit an aquarium.
 The Downtown Aquarium in Houston showcases animals and fish local to Texas such as alligators, bullfrogs, and turtles.
-Other animals and fish on display include lionfish, pufferfish, sharks, eels, lizards, colorful rainforest frogs, and tigers from the jungles of India.
-You can touch and feed live stingrays in the stingray reef exhibit.
-There are also a number of amusement rides for the whole family to enjoy, including a carousel and Ferris wheel.
+Other animals and fish include lionfish, pufferfish, sharks, eels, lizards, colorful rainforest frogs, and tigers from the jungles of India.
+You can also touch and feed live stingrays in the stingray reef exhibit.
+There are also amusement park rides.

 Do you have a kid who loves space and all things space travel?
 A trip to the Space Center Houston is a must-see for you!
 The Space City’s Smithsonian affiliate serves as the Official Visitor Center of NASA Johnson Space Center.
 Among the list of things to see are a SpaceX Falcon9 rocket, suits from Apollo moon missions, and a space shuttle replica mounted on a shuttle carrier aircraft NASA 905.
 Visitors can walk the flight deck of the space shuttle.